jodymgustafson/ana-log/readme.md

 - `LogLevel.None`: No messages will be logged

 ## Loggers
-You call the getLogger() function to get and/or initialize a logger.
+You call the `anaLog.getLogger()` function to get and/or initialize a logger.
 You can use as many different loggers as you like.
 If the logger you're attempting to retrieve doesn't exist it will be created.

-getLogger() has a number of overloads.
+It has a number of overloads.

-- getLogger()
+- `getLogger()`
     - Gets the default logger
-- getLogger(level: LogLevel)
+- `getLogger(level: LogLevel)`
-    - Gets the default logger with the specified level
+    - Gets the default logger initializing the level
-- getLogger(name: string)
+- `getLogger(name: string)`
     - Gets the logger with the specified name
-- getLogger(name: string, level: LogLevel)
+- `getLogger(name: string, level: LogLevel)`
-    - Gets the logger with the specified name and level
+    - Gets the logger with the specified name and initializes level

-Note: Once you initialize a logger with a level you can't change it.
+*Note: Once you initialize a logger with a level you can't change it.*

 ### The Default Logger
 The default logger is a special logger that defines the default level and appender.
 Any time you get a new logger without specifying a level it will be set to the default logger's level.
-So you will probably always want to call getLogger(level: LogLevel) at the beginning of your application, unless you are using a configuration (see below).
+So you will probably always want to call `getLogger(level: LogLevel)` at the beginning of your application, unless you are using a configuration *(see below)*.

 ## Appenders
 Appenders are added to loggers to tell it where to write messages to.